mindsdb/flat-ai/README.md

 ```

 ## Minimalistic AI-Agents with Python constructs
 Thank goodness [Guido van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum) had that wild pizza-night in '89 and blessed us with if/else, *for loops* and *functions*.
 Without those brand new Python features, we'd be building our AI agents with stone tablets and carrier pigeons.
 And here we were thinking we needed quantum computing and a PhD in rocket surgery!
-Let's showcase that it is possible to build Agents though absolute simplicity:

 ### Gates